syncfusion-content/xamarin-docs/Xamarin/UIKit/GettingStarted.md

 ## Requesting Screens and Reporting Bugs

 If you would like to request a new screen or report a bug in existing screens, create a feature request or submit a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms?control=ui-kit)

-N> Now, **Essential UI Kit for Xamarin.Forms** Visual Studio extension is supported in the Windows operating system only.